alexandrelam/lesgrainsdesel/README.md

 1. `git clone https://github.com/alexandrelam/lesgrainsdesel `
 2. Move to the right folder
 3. `docker-compose up`
-4. Open docker image in cli
+4. Get inside the docker container to execute the next commands
 5. `python3 manage.py migrate`
-6. `python3 manage.py createsuperuser`
+6. `python3 manage.py initadmin` this commands create a superuser with the user and password set as `admin`
-7. Run the app and go to the admin page
+7. Run the app and go to the admin page (`http://localhost:8000/admin/`)
 8. Create an event and add an `adherent` (note: images field are not required thanks to default values)
 9. Login `http://localhost:8000/login` (email=username of createsuperuser || password is password of createsuperuser)
 10. Enjoy !

-#### Install odoo
+#### After installation

-1. Déplacez vous dans le dossier de votre choix puis clonez le répo _foodcoop_ : `git clone https://gitlab.com/lgds/foodcoops`
-2. Rendez-vous dans le dossier dans lequel vous avez cloné le répo foodcoop.
-3. Exécutez la commande `docker-compose up` pour démarrer le conteneur de l'application.

-Once the foodcoop container is launched, go to `http: //127.0.0.1: 8069`

-- Email: admin

-- Password: admin
+- You can access the django app using `http://localhost:8000`
+- You can access odoo using `http://localhost:8069`

-From there, install the coop-account and coop-shift apps.
+- Once you login in odoo using `admin` as the login and password, you need to install the following apps : coop-account and coop-shift apps.

-After following these steps, you will be able to access the database with python using `odoo.py`.

 ## Getting started (manual)